pingcap/docs/troubleshoot-data-inconsistency-errors.md

 ---
 title: Troubleshoot Inconsistency Between Data and Indexes
-summary: Learn how to deal with errors reported by the consistency check between data and index.
+summary: Learn how to deal with errors reported by the consistency check between data and indexes.
 ---

 # Troubleshoot Inconsistency Between Data and Indexes